RetroDECK/ES-DE/INSTALL-DEV.md

 ```
 You will most likely need to install additional packages to get this to build.
 On Debian-based systems these are _libcec-dev_ and _libp8-platform-dev_.
 Note that the CEC support is currently untested.

-To build with the GLES renderer, run the following:
+To build with the GLES 3.0 renderer, run the following:
 ```
 cmake -DGLES=on .
 make
 ```

-The GLES renderer is quite limited as there is no shader support for it, so ES-DE will definitely not look as pretty as when using the default OpenGL renderer.
-This option is basically deprecated as the releases for all supported platforms are built using the desktop OpenGL renderer (including the Raspberry Pi).
+This renderer is generally only needed on the Raspberry Pi and the desktop OpenGL renderer should otherwise be used.

 Running multiple compile jobs in parallel is a good thing as it speeds up the build time a lot (scaling almost linearly).
 Here's an example telling make to run 6 parallel jobs: